-Mao's Army Goes to Sea
+Mao's Army Goes to Sea: The Island Campaigns and the Founding of China's Navy

 Toshi Yoshihara

 From 1949 to 1950, the People's Liberation Army (PLA) made crucial decisions to establish a navy and secure China's periphery.
 The civil war had been fought with a peasant army, yet in order to capture key offshore islands from the Nationalist rival, Mao Zedong needed to develop maritime capabilities.
 Mao's Army Goes to Sea is a ground-breaking history of the founding of the Chinese navy and Communist China's earliest islandseizing campaigns.